“Air-Mobile”

 After the Tet Offensive’s, Battle of Hue City, The Commander of the First Field Force, ordered the Commander of the 101st Airborn Division, Major General Barsanti to deploy the Second Brigade of the Division, along with the 82nd Airborne Division’s 3rd Brigade, to take over control operational area called “Jeb Stuart”, of the 1st Cavalry, releasing them to get ready for another big operation, the relief of the combat base, “Khe Sanh” operating under control of the Marine Corps.

 Co.
 A, 82nd Aviation Battalion was part of the 82nd Airborne Division's aviation battalion structure at Fort Bragg.
-In April 1965 Co.
+In April 1965, Co.
 A deployed to Vietnam (the rest of the 82nd Aviation Battalion deployed to the Dominican Republic in support of 82nd Airborne operations on the island).
 When it arrived in Vietnam Co.
 A operated from Vung Tau in III Corps.
 It was tasked with supporting the 173rd Airborne Brigade.
-In October 1965 the unit moved to Bien Hoa, continuing to support the 173rd in its operations around III Corps.
+In October 1965, the unit moved to Bien Hoa, continuing to support the 173rd in its operations around III Corps.
+In Sept.
+1966, Co.
+A, 82nd Aviation Battalion was deactivated and its assets were assigned to the 335th Aviation Co.
+In early 1967, the 335th was redesignated as the 335th Assault Helicopter Company.

 One other aspect of this particular outfit is that in late 1965, Co.
-A started repainting their OD-Green aircraft, into a two-color camouflage scheme adding a flat-black blotchy striped pattern over the beat-up aircraft.
-And about that time their identification-roof stripes disappeared.
+A started repainting their OD-Green aircraft into a two-color camouflage scheme, adding a flat-black blotchy striped pattern over the beat-up aircraft.
+And about that time, their identification roof stripes disappeared.
 The brighter markings were in the subdued format by the end of 1967.
-There were only a few outfits that ever used camouflage on their helicopters during the Vietnam War, some Special Forces and Air Force aircraft did.
+There were only a few outfits that ever used camouflage on their helicopters during the Vietnam War; some Special Forces and Air Force aircraft did.

 Mark Stone